Road Race of Champions (FB class)

 - Brabham BT29 (William D "Bill" Roland): William D "Bill" Roland bought a new Brabham BT29 for SWDiv Formula B racing in 1970.
 The car was one of the last built and was new in July 1970.
 He scored two second placed finishes in Nationals in 1970, both times at Texas World Speedway, but narrowly failed to qualify for the Run-Offs, He later crashed the car heavily at Road Atlanta requiring a new frame, In 1973, Roland sold the rebuilt car plus its original frame to Mike Calvert (Deer Park, Pasadena, TX) who raced it in SWDiv Regionals in 1977.
 Subsequent history unknown.
-This car was owned by Brad Balles in 2007 and sold to Dean Butler.
+This car was owned by Brad Balles in 2007-2008, and sold to Dean Butler.

 - Chevron B20 (Dan Carmichael): Dan Carmichael (Columbus, OH) raced a Chevron B20 at the Road America June Sprints and at the 1972 SCCA Runoffs.
 He finished the season with 25 points, indicating that he used the car at a minimum of three other SCCA Nationals during 1972.
 Carmichael acquired a new Brabham BT40 for 1973 and the subsequent history of the Chevron is unknown.

 - Lola T240 (Bill Bachman): Rocky Moran (Arcadia, CA) raced a black #10 Lola T240 in the 1971 US FB Pro series.
 At the end of the season, Rocky recalls that he sold it to someone in Boulder, Colorado.
 This must be Bill Bachman (Boulder, CO/Nederland, CO) who raced a Transcendental Racing Lola in MWDiv Formula B in 1972.
 Bachman raced the Lola in a Wichita Region SCCA National at Hutchinson in June 1972, finishing second overall and winning the two-car FB class.
 He ended the season on 16 points and qualified for the Runoffs, Although he was a non-starter at Road Atlanta, his car was identified in the programme as a Lola T240.
 He retained the car for 1973, scoring four points in MWDiv by early June but he did not add to his score so it is possible this car went to fellow Boulder resident Carl McIntyre who scored 15 points in MWDiv FB that season.
 Subsequent history unknown.